GlennGoddard/CanvasGaugeBackgrounds/README.md

 You will need to install the custom canvas gauge for this to work.
 The backgound and logo pictures need to be placed in your 'local'/'www' directory for Home Assistant.

+I will be removing the blank sensor and redoing all the front-end yaml to use the custom-text-element instead of the state-label
+In sensor.yaml which is included in configuration.yaml Fake Sensor to give a blank for state-label in picture-elements card This is not a space this is a special ASCII character between the quotes.
+- platform: template
+  sensors:
+    blank_blank:
+      friendly_name: "Blank Blank"
+      value_template: " "

 I am in the process of removing wording from the backgrounds and using state-label for text, this will allow any language of your choice.

 | List (WIP):   | Background   | Logo   | Example   |